Radiosurgery (radiation therapy, or irradiation) is a minimally invasive treatment of tumors, vascular malformations, and neuropathic pain.

 Radiosurgery is different from the other two methods that the result appears gradually and lasts from one to four years.

 Since this method is non-invasive and can be applied to any part of the body, it is extremely effective in the treatment of congenital amputation, or as adjuvant therapy after surgery or embolization of amputated limbs.
 Radiotherapy generates the acceleration of atherosclerotic vascular wall defect in order to complete blockade of malformations.
-Unlike other methods, radiosurgery to affect the normal blood vessel wall adjacent to the AVM.
+Unlike other methods, radiosurgery does not affect the normal blood vessel wall adjacent to the AVM.

 Trigeminal neuralgia is a chronic disease characterized by the onset and acute pain on one side of the face.
 This disease affects primarily women, aged 50 – 60 years.